NIRSpec MOS Operations

 The operational features of the JWST NIRSpec multi-object spectroscopy (MOS) observing mode define how instrument-level capabilities can be applied for science.
 These features include target acquisition methods, dither/nods for each observing mode, and special considerations.

-The NIRSpec MOS observing mode provides the means to simultaneously obtain spectra of multiple objects within the MSA's 3.6' × 3.4' field of view.
+The NIRSpec MOS observing mode provides the means to simultaneously obtain spectra of multiple objects within the 3.6' × 3.4' field of view of the micro-shutter assembly (MSA).
 This observing mode has some unique operational aspects that differ from other JWST observing modes.
 This article discusses and links to some important considerations for planning NIRSpec MOS observations.

 MOS operations highlights